hamuyuuki/pushing-hours-restriction/README.md

           TZ: Asia/Tokyo
 ```

-## Reduce the number of executing actions
+If you want reduce the number of executing actions, you can put this code.

 ```yaml
 name: Pushing Hours Restriction